Lukey3332/linux/Documentation/admin-guide/device-mapper/dm-integrity.rst

 	configurable.
 The large buffer size means that the I/O size will be larger, but there could be less I/Os issued.

+metadata_align:
+	The write alignment for metadata in bytes.
+Must be a power of two and at least 512 bytes.

 journal_watermark:number
 	The journal watermark in percents.
 When the size of the journal exceeds this watermark, the thread that flushes the journal will